nuwit/geolocation/README.md

 within a `index.html` file.

 You can view those coordinates by opening up the Javascript Console in Chrome (Ctrl + Shift + J. Mac: Cmd + Opt +J).

+Why do we check that `navigator.geolocation` exists?
+Some devices may not support geolocation.
+Some users may have blocked all geolocation requests.
+This will make `navigator.geolocation` equal `undefined`. `undefined` means a value was never set for that property.
+This is opposed to `null`, which is a calculated choice in value to convey a nonexistent value.

+We need to ensure that `navigator.geolocation` is not undefined before we execute methods on it.
+Otherwise, we'll get a `TypeError`.